fbpx

 Providing a year-round

-water supply & supporting a female led water business at the dugout.
+water supply & supporting female led water businesses at the dugouts.

 Supporting SDGs 6 (water), 4 (education) & 1 (poverty)